joshortner/joshortner.github.io/index.md

 layout: home
 ---

 Hey!
 My name is Josh Ortner.
 This is my website.
-This is my resume (link to resume).
-Here, I write about about the topics in Computer Science that I'm most interested in.
-That tends to be Computer Graphics, Machine Learning, and Web Development.
+Here, I write about about the topics in Computer Science that I'm most curious about.
+Those topics tend to be Computer Graphics, Backend Development, and Machine Learning.

+I have an Undergraduate degree in Computer Science, and a year of experience conducting AI/Data Science research with two national labs: [Oak Ridge National Lab](https://www.ornl.gov/) and [Los Alamos National Lab](https://www.lanl.gov/).
+Here's my resume if you're interested in learning more about my experience.